rsaavedraf/fxp/README.md

 - 2023-01-15: implemented fxp division using only ints (fxp_div)
 Basically a software-based implementation of binary division (tailored to fxp's.)
-Because of this, it is significantly slower: average execution time of 1xt version is ~6x that of fxp_div_l's.
+Because of this, it is significantly slower: average execution time of first version is ~6x that of fxp_div_l.
 However it will work for systems where sizeof(long) is not larger than sizeof(int).